UNINETTSigma2/documentation/software/application_guides/schrodinger/schrodinger_usage.md

 To the extent it is possible, we recommend preparing input files etc. using a local version of maestro and uploading the files to SAGA (`scp -r input_files/ you@saga.sigma2.no:/some/existing/directory`).
 Jobs can then be submitted from the command line using the \$SCRODINGER variable.
+For example:

 * `"${SCHRODINGER}/glide" glide-grid_1.in -OVERWRITE -HOST batch-small -TMPLAUNCHDIR`